janeadams/arterial-vis/README.md

 ### Setting up Jupyter Notebooks to support iPyVolume

-In order to render volumes in Jupyter Noteboks, you will also need to run:
+In order to render volumes in Jupyter Noteboks, you may also need to run:

-`jupyter nbextension enable --py --sys-prefix ipyvolume
+`jupyter nbextension enable --py --sys-prefix ipyvolume`

-jupyter nbextension enable --py --sys-prefix widgetsnbextension
+`jupyter nbextension enable --py --sys-prefix widgetsnbextension`

-jupyter labextension install @jupyter-widgets/jupyterlab-manager
+`jupyter labextension install @jupyter-widgets/jupyterlab-manager`

-jupyter labextension install ipyvolume
+`jupyter labextension install ipyvolume`

-jupyter labextension install jupyter-threejs`
+`jupyter labextension install jupyter-threejs`

 If you do not see any output from iPyVolume, you can check your notebook extensions with `jupyter nbextension list` or use the developer tools console in the browser to debug.